JTBake490/Data-Science-Projects/Pokemon_EDA/README.md

 ## Objective
 * Perform a basic EDA using as much of the Python Standard Library as possible

+## Source Web Scraping
+* The data was webscraped from **www.pokemondb.net/pokedex/all** on December 2020
+    - Since the Pokemon video games are continuing to be made, the database may continue to expand.
+The techniques used to scrape the data should continute to work provided the HTML structure of the website remain contant

 ## Environment
 * All packages and dependencies are located in requirements.yml
 * Run the following command to create an environment
 ```
 conda env create --file requirements.yml
 ```

-## Web Scraping
-* The data was webscraped from pokemondb.net/pokedex/all on December 2020
-* Since the Pokemon video games are continuing to be made, the database may continue to expand.
-The techniques used to scrape the data should continute to work provided the HTML structure of the website remain contant

 ## Database
 * SQLite